AqwamCreates/DataPredict/docs/HighValueProjectTutorials/References.md

   * Not really my idea, but my clients recommend me to do it so that they have a "scientific paper" to show off.
 Might take a while since I am focused on taking care of my brother plus my master research thesis.

-* DataPredict: A General Machine, Deep, Reinforcement Learning Library For Lua-Native Games (Research Article) (Secondary Priority)
+* DataPredict: A General Machine, Deep, Reinforcement Learning Library For Lua-Native Games (Research Paper) (Secondary Priority)

   * Again, not really my idea, but the researchers using DataPredict recommend me to do it to make it easy to cite to their papers.
 Same slow progress reasoning as above.